flashsphere/private-dns-qs/README.md

 - Add "Require device to unlock" setting to toggle tile
 - Shizuku support
 - Configure multiple DNS
+- Custom tile icon (.png and .svg only) for each DNS
 - Manual backup and restore

 ## Setup